 “Spanish for proficiency and fluency” is the way I would like to describe the Spanish program at Northland College.
-It consists of 4 courses on a two-year rotation basis: the first year is Beginning Spanish (Mlg 105 & 106) and the second year is Intermediate Spanish (Mlg 205 & 206).
+It consists of four courses on a two-year rotation basis: the first year is Beginning Spanish (Mlg 105 & 106) and the second year is Intermediate Spanish (Mlg 205 & 206).
 All classes are taught in Spanish.
-Fall 2013, I shall start the beginning sequence with Mlg 105, which is continued in the Winter 2014 with Mlg 106.
-The Intermediate part of the sequence, Mlg 205, starts in the fall 2014, and continues in the winter 2015 with Mlg 206, which concludes the whole grammatical sequence and starts literature.
-Then, the beginning sequence starts again with “buenos días”, in the fall 2015.
+Fall Term 2015, I shall start the beginning sequence with Mlg 105, which is continued in Winter Term 2016 with Mlg 106.
+The Intermediate part of the sequence, Mlg 205, starts in Fall Term 2016, and continues in Winter Term 2016 with Mlg 206, which concludes the whole grammatical sequence and starts literature.
+Then, the beginning sequence starts again with “buenos días,” in Fall Term 2017.

-– If you are not interested in the language option but have had 1, 2, 3, or 4 years of High School Spanish, please be aware that the CLEP exam (a national standard test offered at precise dates during the year) can give you from 4 to 16 graduating credits (depending on your level of expertise) for a very reasonable fee ($ 60.00).
+If you are not interested in the language option but have had 1, 2, 3, or 4 years of high school Spanish, please be aware that the CLEP exam (a national standard test offered at precise dates during the year) can give you from 4 to 16 graduating credits (depending on your level of expertise) for a very reasonable $60 fee.

 I hope to see you in the fall.
 Take care and have a good day.